tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
-Additionally, tiny parts of these magnets can complicate diagnosis when they are in the body.
+• Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is particularly important in the context of children's health.
+Additionally, tiny parts of these products are able to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.